itinance/react-native-fs/README.md

 ### `writeFile(filepath: string, contents: string, encoding?: string): Promise<void>`

+`TODO: On iOS the third argument can also provide options object with NSFileProtectionKey`

 Write the `contents` to `filepath`. `encoding` can be one of `utf8` (default), `ascii`, `base64`. `options` optionally takes an object specifying the file's properties, like mode etc.

 ### `appendFile(filepath: string, contents: string, encoding?: string): Promise<void>`